rehierl/node-tree-outliner/1-1-1-graph-theory/0-3-operations-unary.md

 <!-- ======================================================================= -->
 # Unary operations on graphs

+The following operations take a single input graph `H` in order to produce a result:

 * a single graph `H := (V,F)` is used ...
 * to create a new graph `operator(H) := G := (V,E)`
 * i.e. `(operator: S -> G)`